 <img height="1" width="1" src="https://www.facebook.com/tr?id=449642955437084&amp;ev=PageView &amp;noscript=1">

-How Is Your Advisor Website Performing?
+How Is Your Financial Advisor Website Performing?

 We have viewed the performance data of hundreds of financial advisor websites over the past year.
 There are three digital marketing statistics, based on averages, that really stand-out in our review process:

-• Average time spent on the home page: 96 seconds
+• Average time spent on the home page: 44 seconds

-• Average time spent on site: 1 minutes, 41 seconds
+• Average time spent on site: 2 minutes, 46 seconds

 • Average bounce rate: 53%

-Home Page (:96)
+The Home Page Differential

 The role of your home page, above the fold, is to create immediate interest in your firm.
 The interest has to be strong enough that the visitor will commit 2-3 minutes viewing the other content on your website.

-The home page messaging has to be compelling, succinct, and intuitive all at the same time.
+Pro Tip: Your home page messaging has to be compelling, succinct, and intuitive all at the same time.

 Messaging that requires interpretation is a major digital marketing mistake.

-Time on Site (1:41)
+Time on Site

-Visitors will not waste valuable time looking for information on your website.
+Time on site starts with crystal clear navigation so information about your firm can be found quickly and easily.
+It is a proven fact that visitors will not waste their valuable time looking for information on your website.
 Most visitors will exit the site before they will commit time to look for the information they are seeking.

 The way people search for financial advisors and planners online is changing the way RIA firms and financial professionals market their services.
 Download our free eBook Inbound Marketing Strategies that work in a Digital World.

-Bounce Rates (53%)
+Why Bounce Rates Matter

 Bounce rates are based on a page-by-page analysis of your website.
 In this case, we are measuring the percentage of people who landed on a page and immediately exited the website.